aaronpowell/aaronpowell.github.io/src/documents/posts/2011-05-26-data-attribute-mvc3-forms.md

---- cson
+---
   title: "Adding data attributes to MVC3 forms with HtmlHelpers"
   metaTitle: "Adding data attributes to MVC3 forms with HtmlHelpers"
   description: ""
   revised: "2011-05-26"
   date: "2011-05-26"
-tags: ["mvc3","asp.net-mvc"]
+  tags:
+    - "mvc3"
+    - "asp.net-mvc"
   migrated: "true"
-urls: ["/data-attribute-mvc3-forms"]
+  urls:
+    - "/data-attribute-mvc3-forms"
-summary: """
+  summary: ""

-"""
 ---
 In a site I'm working on I wanted to add a data attribute, you know, `data-*`, to a form that was being generated from a controller action in MVC3.
 So I have the code like this: